About Minel

 How I Got Into Running (and triathlons)

-If you have completed a marathon (or ultra-marathon), you might have lost a toenail (or two) afterwards – if you haven’t, you’re lucky!
-It’s gross, I know, but they grow back.
-And when they do, the process repeats itself.
-I like to show off my missing toenails to my sisters, much to their dismay.
-It’s just wonderful how our bodies recuperate, and I wanted to share that amazement with them.
-Just like the dead toenail falling off, and a new one growing, I recover, grow and learn from the races I do not finish, or training runs that do not go well, or even those races that went well (there are always things I can learn).
-In this blog, I hope to keep the memories of my experiences alive.
-If I can even inspire another person to live the active lifestyle, then even better.
-I have made an impact in their lives.
+If you have completed a marathon (or ultra-marathon) you might have sacrificed a toenail or two – if not, you’re one lucky person!
+Sure, it’s a bit gross, but don’t worry; they grow back.
+And when they do, it’s like a never-ending cycle.
+I take pleasure in flashing my toenail-less toes at my sisters, much to their dismay.
+It’s incredible how our bodies bounce back, and I wanted to share that marvel with them.
+Just as dead toenails fall off, and new ones sprout, I recover, grow, and gain wisdom from unfinished races, rough training runs, or even the ones that went very well (there’s always room for improvement).
+In this blog, I hope to keep these experiences alive, and if I can nudge someone toward embracing an active lifestyle, even better.
+That’s when I know I’ve made an impact in their lives.

 Take care and keep on running, Happy trails!